-One of the most shocking yet least well-known ghost towns is the city of Agdam in Azerbaijan.
+One of the most shocking yet least well-known ghost towns is the city of Agdam in Azerbaijan, which features in our South Caucasus travel itinerary.
 It was once home to over 100,000 people but fell into a state of ruin during the bloody Nagorno-Karabakh War when it was occupied by Armenian forces.
-As the city fell in 1993, almost the entire towns population were forced to flee to the east and although it was eventually returned to Azerbaijani rule, there was so little of it left that very few residents returned and instead settled in other parts of the country.
+As the city fell in 1993, almost the entire town’s population were forced to flee to the east and although it was eventually returned to Azerbaijani rule, there was so little of it left that very few residents returned and instead settled in other parts of the country.

 TODAY: The city today resembles a large derelict building site.
 In short it’s a very depressing place.
 The Agdam Mosque is about the only thing still standing although even that is in a fairly dire condition.
-Even the towns football team, one of the most successful in the country moved to thriving Baku but it still carries the name of its original home.
-The war has long since finished the but it seems extremely unlikely that they or any of the evacuees will ever permanently return to their former home.
+Even the town’s football team Qarabag FK, one of the most successful in the country moved to thriving Baku.
+The war has long since finished but it seems extremely unlikely that they or any of the evacuees will ever permanently return to their former home.

 9. Potosi, Venezuela

 Possibly the most ridiculous story on this top ten list comes from Venezuela.
 In 1985, then president Carlos Andres Perez flew into Potosi, a small town of over 1000 residents on his helicopter ordering it’s full evacuation.
 The reason?
 He wanted to flood it in order to build a hydroelectric dam.
 And he wasn’t joking.
 Shortly after the evacuation, the entire town was underwater and only the steeple of the 26 metre church was visible.